Learning about better understanding your customers’ needs is sometimes like being a 1-person paddle boat upstream.

 Two tips from Usersnap when setting up your survey: select the “bottom left” or “bottom right” modal position, and use the floating mode instead of blocking mode.

-The floating mode means the widget doesn’t interfere with whatever the users are doing on the page, and they can click to answer the survey when they like.
+The floating mode means the feedback widget doesn’t interfere with the users’ actions on the page, and they can click to answer the survey when they like.

 Also Read: